fl101/awardfares-blog/_posts/2023-11-09-roame-travel.md

 ### 2. Real-Time Alerts

-While exploring award travel options with Roame.travel, AwardFares can be set up to keep a vigilant eye on specific flights or destinations within the Star Alliance.
-As soon as Roame.travel inspires your next journey, switch to AwardFares for real-time alerts.
+While exploring award travel options with Roame.travel, AwardFares can be set up to keep a vigilant eye on specific flights or destinations.
+As soon as Roame inspires your next journey, switch to AwardFares for real-time alerts.

 This synergy ensures that you are informed the moment an award seat becomes available, allowing you to leverage the broader research and turn it into an actionable booking.